Jundah, Queensland: Economy

 Today, the town now supports the surrounding sheep and cattle industry.

 Facilities

 As well as the Barcoo Shire administration centre, other facilities in the town include a police station, general store, post office agency and a tourist information centre.

 The Barcoo Shire Council operate Jundah Library at 11 Dickson Street.

 Education

-Jundah State School is a government primary (Early Childhood-6) school for boys and girls at 11 Garrick Street (24.8304°S 143.0619°E).
+Jundah State School is a government primary (Early Childhood to Year 6) school for boys and girls at 11 Garrick Street (24.8304°S 143.0619°E).
 In 2017, the school had an enrolment of 6 students with 2 teachers and 5 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 13 students with 2 teachers and 6 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Jundah or nearby.
-The options would be boarding schools or distance education.
+The alternatives are distance education and boarding school.

 Attractions

 The Barcoo Shire Museum is on the corner of Miles and Macrossan Streets (24.8297°S 143.0606°E).
 The museum is in the former administration centre of the Barcoo Shire Council, relocated to its present location.